Superelliptic curves with minimal weighted moduli height: Reduction of the moduli point

-\bAut{\overline{Aut}} Let $k$ be a field of characteristic zero and $\Gal (\bar k/k)$ the Galois group of $\bar k/k$.
+Let $k$ be a field of characteristic zero and $\Gal (\bar k/k)$ the Galois group of $\bar k/k$.
 Let $\X$ a genus $g\geq 2$ smooth, projective algebraic curve defined over $k$.
 We denote by $\Aut (\X)$ the automorphism group of $\X$ over the algebraic closure $\bar k$.
 By $\Aut_k (\X)$ is denoted the subgroup of automorphisms of $\X$ defined over $k$.
 A \textbf{twist} of $\X$ over k is a smooth projective curve $\X^\prime$ defined over $k$ which is isomorphic to $\X$ over $\bar k$.
 We will identify two twists which are isomorphic over $k$.
 The set of all twists of $\X$, modulo $k$-isomorphism, is denoted by $\twist (\X/k)$.